 I read= Main Padh raha (rahi) hoon You (intimate) read = Too Padh raha (rahi) hai You (familiar) read = Tum Padh rahe (rahi) ho You (formal) read = Aap Padh rahe (rahi) hain He / She / This read = Voh / Yeh Padh raha (rahi) hai We read = Ham Padh rahe (rahi) hain They / That read = Ve / Ye Padh rahe (rahi) hain

 To be able to conjugate in the past tenses in Hindi you will need to know the past tense of the auxiliary verb To be - Hona.

 I was = Main tha (thi) You (intimate) were= Too tha (thi) You (familiar) were= Tum the (thin) You (formal) were= Aap the (thin) He / She / This was = Voh / Yeh tha (thi) We were = Ham the (thin) They / That were = Ve / Ye the (thin)

 Past Simple in Hindi

+The Past Simple is used to describe an action or a fact that happened in the past, recent or not, that is finished.
 To form the past simple in Hindi, you need to proceed the same way you did for the present simple but rather than using the present form of the verb "Hona" you will use the past tense.
 The form between parenthesis is the feminine conjugation.

 The Past Continuous

+The past continuous is used to describe an action that started in the past but which is still happening at the time of speaking.
+It describes uncomplete or ongoing actions.
 Once again, to write the past continuous form of a regular verb, simply use the same way you wrote the present continuous but replace the present tense form of the auxiliary by the past tense of "hona".